supertokens/supertokens-core/README.md

 ## Why open source?
 Open source enables us to:
-- Enables us to provide maximum control to our users.
+- Provide maximum control to our users.
-- There are many features that can be built, and the best way to priorities, is to get direction from a community.
+- There are many features that can be built, and the best way to prioritize, is to get direction from a community.
 - Quickly build more features.
 Examples of features that can be built via the community are:
     - Sending slack notifications on user signup
     - Integrating with sendgrid or mailchimp for email verification flows
-    - Building support for various social logins
+    - Building support for social logins
 - Ability to easily add and support more tech stacks.
 - Transparency is better for security (potentially 100s or 1000s of developers seeing the code versus a team of 10s of developers).